PiyushBansal147/Weather_App_Project/README.md

 # Weather_App_Project
 The assignment of Bharat Intern Internship Program.
-Intractive Waether App using HTML CSS and JAVASCRIPT.
+Weather App using HTML CSS and JAVASCRIPT.